-Pulmonary hypertension is a type of high blood pressure that affects the arteries in your lungs and the right side of your heart.
+Pulmonary hypertension is a type of high blood pressure that affects the arteries in the lungs and the right side of the heart.

-The signs and symptoms of pulmonary hypertension in its early stages might not be noticeable for months or even years.
-As the disease progresses, symptoms become worse.
+The symptoms of pulmonary hypertension develop slowly.
+You may not notice them for months or even years.
+Symptoms get worse as the disease progresses.

 Pulmonary hypertension symptoms include:

 - Shortness of breath, at first while exercising and eventually while at rest.